 Known as Business-to-Customer marketing, this strategy focuses on promoting their brand to individuals.
 In brief, customer experience is crucial to establish and maintain brand authority in a B2C strategy.
-Marketing efforts in a B2C model starts by expanding brand awareness.
+Marketing efforts in a B2C model start by expanding brand awareness.
 As a matter of fact, B2C strategy centers on creating an emotional connection between customers and the brand.
-By creating engaging and visual content, a B2C strategy can entice customers by the brand’s presence in social media.
+By creating engaging and visual content, a B2C strategy can entice customers by the brand’s presence on social media.

 C2C Marketing Strategy

-The Customer to Customer marketing strategy happens when customers markets or trades products and services to other customers.
+The Customer to Customer marketing strategy happens when customers market or trades products and services to other customers.
 Thus, the marketing strategy starts with brand messaging and communication.
 There is also an emphasis on product/service delivery and the attitude of the seller/provider.
 This strategy starts with the emergence of retail e-commerce, the rise of influencers, and the effect of social media groups and pages.
 Customers can now communicate with each other freely and share their opinion and experiences online.
 Therefore, the marketing strategy is based on word-of-mouth, ratings, and product reviews.